What Does A Milk Allergy Rash Look Like? | Clear Visual Guide

 Understanding the Appearance of a Milk Allergy Rash

 A milk allergy rash can manifest in various ways, but its most common traits are redness, itchiness, and raised bumps or hives.
-This rash usually develops shortly after exposure to milk or milk products.
+This rash usually develops soon after exposure to milk or milk products.
 The skin affected may appear swollen and inflamed, causing discomfort and a persistent urge to scratch.

 Common Locations for Milk Allergy Rashes